alphagov/verify-proxy-node/README.md

 ## Running tests

-To run the tests manually, execute: `./java-tests.sh`.
+To run the tests manually, execute: `mvn clean test`.
 For the tests to run automatically every time you commit, install [pre-commit](https://pre-commit.com) via Homebrew and run `pre-commit install` in this repo.